lavafroth/lavafroth.github.io/content/post/algebraic-python-enums.md

 - Algebraic Data Types
 ---

-University has compelled me to utilize Python despite my fondness for Rust, primarily due to the  prevalence of machine learning and data science.
-One aspect of Rust that I dearly miss is the  availability of enumerable data types that can encapsulate various data types.
+University has compelled me to use Python despite my preference for Rust, primarily due to the machine learning and data science hype.
+One Rust feature that I dearly miss is enumerable data types that can encapsulate various other data types.

 Although Python has the answer to creating structs as [dataclasses](https://peps.python.org/pep-0557/), including support for